omidima/torob-bot/readme.md

 torob has a product search engain on iranian online store. this engain have a public api resource can get from header of html file in script tags or use the api.torob.ir domain.

-to this script we use the web page scrapeing and extract product information and get product more_product_url filed for use infomation from page.
+to this script we use the web page scrapeing and extract product information and get product more_product_url for use infomation from page.

 ## Solutions:
 - Get categories list